FRiCKLE/ngx_postgres/README.md

 - `changes`    - at least one row was affected by the query,
 - `no_rows`    - no rows were returned in the result-set,
 - `rows`       - at least one row was returned in the result-set.

+When `status_code` is prefixed with `=` sign then original response body is send to the client instead of the default error page for given `status_code`.

 By design both `no_changes` and `changes` apply only to `INSERT`, `UPDATE`, `DELETE`, `MOVE`, `FETCH` and `COPY` SQL queries.